liolle/TF-DisneyBattle/Blazor_API_Login_Flow.md

 ```

 #### 3: The API exchange the code for a token
-This token contain all information need to uniquely identify the user in my database.
+This token contain all information need to uniquely identify an account in my database.
 ```C#
 var tokenResponse = await httpClient.PostAsync(
 $"https://login.microsoftonline.com/{tenant_id}/oauth2/v2.0/token",